 ArcCatalog or the Catalog window provides access to the New Terrain wizard to create terrain datasets.
-The New Terrain wizard is part of the ArcGIS 3D Analyst extension.
-To ensure you have the ArcGIS 3D Analyst extension installed and enabled, verify the extension name is checked in the Customize > Extensions dialog box.
+The New Terrain wizard is part of the ArcGIS 3D Analyst.
+To ensure you have the ArcGIS 3D Analyst installed and enabled, verify the extension name is checked in the Customize > Extensions dialog box.
 The New Terrain wizard is recommended for creating a terrain dataset interactively.
 For data automation, accomplished via scripts and/or models, use the terrain-related geoprocessing tools found in the 3D Analyst toolbox.
 For more information on using geoprocessing tools see: Building a terrain dataset with geoprocessing tools.

 The following must be prepared prior to using the New Terrain wizard:

 - A feature dataset.
 A feature dataset must reside within a geodatabase.
 For information on the creation of a feature dataset, refer to the following sections: Working with geodatabase datasets and Organization of a terrain dataset in the geodatabase.

 - One or more feature classes containing source measurements that reside in the same feature dataset.
 For information on populating feature classes with input source data, refer to Organization of a terrain dataset in the geodatabase.